 - They cannot understand how fetch works.

 - They may not like the fetch object.

 - Weather or time of the day.

-If your sheltie doesn’t like to play fetch whatsoever or begin to lose interest, one of the main reasons could be underlying health issues.
-A good example is arthritis which can impact the amount of enthusiasm your sheltie has in fetching.
+If your sheltie doesn’t like to play fetch whatsoever or begins to lose interest, one of the main reasons could be underlying health issues.
+A good example is an arthritis which can impact the amount of enthusiasm your sheltie has in fetching.

 How do you feel when you repeat the same task?
 It can be tedious, and you may start to lose interest.
 So, there isn’t much difference when it comes to dogs.